resgateio/resgate/resprotocol.md

 Query part of the [resource ID](#resource-ids) without the question mark separator.
 MUST be omitted if the resource ID has no query.
 MUST be a string.

+**params**
+Method parameters as defined by the service.
+MAY be omitted.

 **header**
 HTTP headers used on client connection.
 May be omitted.